 The CALD population is more likely to be socially and economically disadvantaged.
 Some communities may be grouped together.
 Sonny Williams from PLWHA Victoria points out: ‘The African communities affected by HIV here tend to live close together, some in the inner city and housing commission areas’. (interview December 9, 2008) However, the CALD population is more geographically dispersed.
 This may make access to HIV-specific services more difficult.
 It also raises the need for HIV experience/expertise outside of these services.
 Late presenters tend to be diagnosed outside of HIV-specific services, as a result of becoming ill or screening related to pregnancy.
 Korner notes that some participants (particularly heterosexuals) in a study on CALD in Sydney reported that they were not promptly tested for HIV, despite presenting with serious infections.
 (2007: 171-172)

-There are some similarities between the issues facing the CALD population and Aboriginal and Torres Strait Islander people – particularly in terms of the interaction of HIV infection with existing health disparity, other economic and social disadvantage, and relative geographic isolation and cultural differences which may limit access to appropriate and effective services.
+There are some similarities between the issues facing the CALD population and Aboriginal and Torres Strait Islander people – particularly in terms of the interaction of HIV infection with existing health disparity, other economic and social disadvantages, and relative geographic isolation and cultural differences which may limit access to appropriate and effective services.
 Late presentation is also a feature of HIV diagnosis in this group.

 Overall, some individuals within the key sub-populations identified here will be more ‘high-end’ users of medical or other services than others, but the important thing is to look for general patterns in terms of how underlying health, social and economic issues inter-relate with service demands in these sub-populations.

 According to the Ottowa Charter for Health Promotion, the fundamental conditions and resources for health include:

 • social justice and equity.
 (WHO, 1986)